madolson/redis/SECURITY.md

-*If you are reporting a security bug*, please contact the core team privately by emailing redis@redis.io.
+If you are reporting a security bug, please contact the core team privately by emailing redis@redis.io.
 Your report will be acknowledged by a core team member and once the report has been reviewed you will receive a more detailed response including next steps.